PavelGrigoryevDS/PavelGrigoryevDS/README.md

 ### 🧑‍💻 About me

 I have a technical background and specialize in data analysis, with a focus on extracting actionable insights from complex datasets to support strategic decisions and deliver measurable business growth.
-I truly enjoy using data analysis and A/B testing to guide and accelerate product development.
+I truly enjoy using data analysis and A/B testing to improve products.

 ---